josh-trax/web-assignment/README.md

 ### Finished?

 Upon completion, upload your full solution to a GitHub repo, along with instructions of how to run locally.
 Include any other relevant information related to your app.
-We will contact you and let you know if you are a good fit to continue to the next stage.
+Send us a link and after review we will contact you with our feedback.

 ## Good Luck!